Seeed-Studio/wiki-documents/docs/ReSpeaker_4-Mic_Linear_Array_Kit_for_Raspberry_Pi.md

 cd ~/voice-engine/examples
 python kws_alexa_for_4mic_liner_pihat.py
 ```

-Then you will see the LEDs light up, and you can call `Snowboy` to wake it up.
+You can call `Snowboy` to wake it up.

 ## Extract Voice